pglez82/radarin_0/README.md

 sudo docker run -p 127.0.0.1:8080:8080  webapp
 ```
 Note than http-server runs by default in port 8080 so we have to bind this port with the port in our local computer.
+You can then access the website in [localhost:8080](localhost:8080) and the docs in [localhost:8080/docs](localhost:8080/docs).

+Important: As you can see, this docker image takes a long time to build.
+The problem is installing all the software for building the doc inside the docker image.
+This obviously is not a good solution as this should be a production image.
+I leave for future work changing this for avoiding generating the doc inside the production docker image.

 ## The rest api
 The objective for this part is to make a rest API using Express, Node.js and MongoDB as the database (Mongose for accesing it).
 We will implement only two functions, one push petition, for registering a new user and a get petition, to list all the users in the system.
 The WS will be deployed using docker and docker-compose (to launch mongo+the ws).